The Young People's Center for Creative Arts

 applications should be submitted early.
 If you are interested in applying for a scholarship,

-please call 860-267-2911 or e-mail us at info@ypcca.org to receive an application.
+please e-mail us at info@ypcca.org to receive an application.